-- 9 credit/non-credit graduate credits (cost = \$350) letter-grade graduate credits (cost = \$450)
+• prerequisite: bachelor's degree in Education or a related field

-- may apply toward degree with advisor's permission; strongly recommend acceptance in a graduate program before completing this course to ensure credits will apply to your program of study as "matriculated" - to determine if this applies to your school district salary schedule, please consult appropriate district personnel - presentation of university transcript to USBE earns 162 professional learning credits - prerequisite: bachelor's degree in Education or a related field - prerequisite: Wilson Reading System® (WRS) Introductory Course Introduction to Multisensory Language Instruction (completed within the last five years)
+- prerequisite: Wilson Reading System® (WRS) Introductory Course Introduction to Multisensory Language Instruction (completed within the last five years) - 3 letter-grade graduate credits (cost =\$150) offered only fall semesters - may apply toward degree with advisor's permission; strongly recommend acceptance in a graduate program before completing this course to ensure credits will apply to your program of study as "matriculated" - presentation of university transcript to USBE earns 54 professional learning credits

 Note: to apply this course toward a university degree, you MUST receive a letter grade which entails earning a passing grade on a written case study with your practicum student as its focus.
 We strongly recommend that you save all baseline and progress-monitoring data over time, as you will need to reference these data in your case study.
-See pp. 12-13.
+See pp. 9-10.